-Recommendation Addressed Not Addressed Improve the data quality For now, this Agency has data quality control procedures for the control program for the is a future vehicle registration data but has not yet provided Vehicle data system to reflect effort. documentation consistent with the Advisory best best practices identified in practices.
-The TRCC has only recently added vehicle the Traffic Records Program registration agency representatives to assist with this Assessment Advisory. recommendation.
-See pages 42 of the 2021 Plan.
+Recommendation Addressed Not Addressed

+Improve the data quality control For now, this is a future effort.
+Agency has data quality control

+program for the Vehicle data procedures for the vehicle

+system to reflect best practices registration data but has not yet

+identified in the Traffic Records provided documentation

+Program Assessment Advisory. consistent with the Advisory

+best practices.
+The TRCC has

+only recently added vehicle

+registration agency

+representatives to assist with

+this recommendation.

+See pages 45 of the 2022 Plan.